irjudson/gdata2/README.txt

 == LICENSE:

  Copyright 2008-2009 Jérôme Bousquié
- Copyright 2009      Ivan R. Judson
+ Copyright 2009      Montana State University

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.